CONSTITUTION OF THE ONTARIO CAVY CLUB

 Show Chairperson

-o Nominations by any member (including Youth Members) for any or all Board positions will be accepted by any member of the Nominations Committee.
+• Nominations by any member (including Youth Members) for any or all Board positions will be accepted by any member of the Nominations Committee.
 All nominations must be received in writing no later than August 1st in the year elections are held.
 The Nominations Committee will contact all eligible members nominated and obtain their decision whether to stand or to reject the nominations for the position(s) to which they are nominated.
-The Chairperson of the Nominations Committee or his/her appointee will inform the President, Secretary Treasurer and Publications Chairperson no later than September 1st of all eligible members willing to stand, of positions filled by acclamation and of all positions where no nominations were received or where no eligible member was willing to stand.
+The Chairperson of the Nominations Committee or his/her appointee will inform the Board no later than September 1st of all eligible members willing to stand, of positions filled by acclamation and of all positions where no nominations were received or where no eligible member was willing to stand.
 Ballots will be sent to eligible voting members.
 For details, see By-Law 4 - Conducting Club Business (Sec.
 10).

 APPOINTMENT OF MEMBERS TO THE BOARD